Esri/workflowmanager-createjob-widget/README.md

 * **Widget icon** - optionally, click the `change widget icon` button and replace it with your own image.
   A file explorer window opens, allowing you to select a local image file to use as the widget icon.

 * **Workflow Manager Server URL** - Provide the Workflow Manager for Server URL.
 By default, the widget uses the Workflow Manager sample service URL.

 * **Selectable map or feature service** - Optionally provide a selectable map or feature service for defining a job's location of interest (LOI).
   Rather than sketching a job LOI on the map, users can select a job's LOI from this selectable map or feature service.
+  When selecting features from the service, the widget uses `intersect` to determine the features that intersect the drawn feature.
   * e.g. https://sampleserver1.arcgisonline.com/ArcGIS/rest/services/Demographics/ESRI_Census_USA/MapServer/3

+  Note: The selectable map or feature service should be included in the applications web map, otherwise users of the application will not have a context of how the job LOI was created.

 * **Authentication** - Specify the type of authentication method to use for the widget.
   * Non-Authenticated: The Workflow Manager service is not authenticated.
 The default user is required in this case since user credentials are not available.